 • smoked meats.

-If on the very first day you start to eat rough and long-digesting food, this will negatively affect general condition and will lead to some complications.
+If you start eating rough and long-digesting food on the first day, this will negatively affect your health. general condition and will lead to some complications.

 Subacute period

-It starts about 7 days after a heart attack.
-After stenting, the recovery is not so intense, therefore it is recommended not to rush to switch to more varied and not properly processed food.
-Here you can eat a wider list of foods as the patient's condition improves.
-Gradually, if the recovery goes according to plan, the food is given whole, without processing in a blender.
+It begins approximately 7 days after a heart attack.
+After stenting, recovery is not as intense, so it is recommended not to rush into switching to more varied and not properly processed foods.
+Here you can eat a wider range of foods as the patient's condition improves.
+Gradually, if recovery goes according to plan, food is given whole, without processing in a blender.
 The recommendations remain the same:

 • no harmful products;

-• the diet should be based on low-calorie meals.
+• The diet should be based on low-calorie dishes.

 You can eat often, more than 6 times during the day.
-But do not forget to drink and adhere to the principles of separate meals.
-So the digestive system can more easily cope with the digestion of food, relieving the patient from feelings of discomfort.
+But don’t forget to drink and adhere to the principles of separate nutrition.
+This way, the digestive system will be able to more easily cope with the digestion of food, relieving the patient of discomfort.

 Scarring

-The diet after a heart attack during the scarring period begins at 4 weeks or later, depending on the rate of recovery.
-The intake of strictly low-calorie food continues.
-But it is important to diversify the menu and ensure the balance of vitamins and minerals.
-Restrictions, as in all previous stages, apply to:
+The diet after a heart attack during the scarring period begins at 4 weeks or later, depending on the pace of recovery.
+Continues to eat strictly low-calorie foods.
+But it is important to diversify the menu and ensure a balance of vitamins and beneficial microelements.
+Restrictions, as at all previous stages, apply to:

 • salty;